Student Association Handbook

 All Student Association funds must be processed directly within the SUO account (deposits, ticket sales and reimbursements).

-SUO ACCOUNT
+SUO STUDENT ASSOCIATION ACCOUNT

 All SUO registered Student Associations MUST keep their funds within the SUO bank account.
 All SUO registered Student Associations MUST process their payments, reimbursements and sponsorship within the SUO bank account.
 Failure to do so can result in the suspension or dissolution of your Student Association.